Housing Market Trends

 Local and National Housing Market Trends

 But if you are in the process, on the brink, or planning to buy or sell a home in the coming months, knowing what’s happening in the market today can make the difference between a good or bad experience.
-What makes it even more critical is the effects that COVID-19 has had on just about everything in our lives, including how we search for, buy, sell, and perceive real estate.
+What makes it even more critical is the effects COVID-19 has had on just about everything in our lives, including how we search for, buy, sell, and perceive real estate.

 Housing Trends That Affect Buyers and Sellers in MN

-Here is what you may want to know about some of the current real estate trends and the ways it may affect buyers and sellers both nationally and in our own Twin Cities Housing Market.
+Here is what you may want to know about some of the current real estate trends and the ways they may affect buyers and sellers both nationally and in our own Twin Cities Housing Market.

-For the moment, even with an increase in applications for unemployment insurance and $600 a week cutback in compensation, buyers appear undaunted.
+For the moment, even with an increase in applications for unemployment insurance and a $600 a week cutback in compensation, buyers appear undaunted.

 Advice for MN Home Buyers

 Be ready with a pre-approval letter from a lender.
 Have a plan for how much your down payment will be and what contingencies you will request.
 Then, make an offer.
 Be prepared to make it your best because you will not get a second chance if you bid on a desirable property.

 Please don’t assume that it doesn’t matter how you present your home.
 Properties that show well are those that get multiple offers and higher prices.
 That being said, mazel tov, the world is your oyster right now!

 Here in the Minneapolis-St. Paul metro and nationally, we have been watching the pool of homes for sale continue to be outstripped by the demand for housing.
 In greater Minneapolis-St. Paul, the July housing inventory was down by twenty-eight percent, and the decline held for all pricing tiers and housing types from the same time last year.
 On the national housing scene, the inventory of homes for sale declined twenty-one percent in July compared with 2019.